keemcodes/keemcodes/README.md

 ## Where is all my work?
 * I did a very poor job of keeping up with all the code I wrote over the years.
 I just recently decided that I'm going to do a better job tracking the code I write.
-* I have some of the code I wrote over the years, I just gotta find it.
-For now, I'll upload repos and give descriptions of what the projects I've worked on.
+* I still have alot of the code I wrote over the years, I just gotta find it stuffed away in my many emails and old harddrives :/ For now, I'll upload repos and give descriptions of the projects I've worked on.
 If I find code that I can share, I'll add it to the repo.
 * Here is an old hawkee account of mine I found for 2009!
 I was writing little snippets for the IRCs I used to hang out in http://hawkee.com/profile/55487/